20 Top Things to do in Cairo day tours 2021

 The Kempinski Nile Hotel is a great place to stay in Cairo.

-The view from the rooftop pool of the Kempinski Nile Hotel is spectacular that you don’t want to miss.
-The Kempinski, just a 5-minute walking trip from the Egyptian Museum and positioned right on the Nile River; It has been one of our visitors’ top favorite Cairo hotels.
+The view from the rooftop pool of the Kempinski Nile Hotel is spectacular and you don’t want to miss it.
+The Kempinski, just a 5-minute walking trip from the Egyptian Museum.
+In addition, t’s positioned right on the Nile River; It has been one of our visitors’ top favorite Cairo hotels.
 Loosen up at the full-service spa’s complimentary hot pools, steam baths, and saunas after a hard Cairo day tour.

 Nile El Gezirah Sofitel Cairo

 The Sofitel Cairo Nile El Gezirah is the right place to stay if you truly want to pamper yourself throughout your Cairo day tours.
-This magnificently furnished 5-star hotel is situated on Geizera Island; The Island is only a few streets from the Cairo Opera House, which is also another special touristic site.
+This magnificently 5-star hotel location is on Geizera Island.
+The Island is only a few streets from the Cairo Opera House, which is also another special touristic site.
 This Hotel offers also an infinity pool as well as a private Nile River promenade.

 Omar Khayyam Casino & Marriott Hotel in Cairo